howtographql/howtographql/meta/writing-guidelines.md

 When you're showing a code block to the reader, make sure to explain what's going on in there.
 A nice approach approach is to put numbers on different parts inside the code block and then explain each step with 1 or 2 short sentences.
 For example:

 ![](http://imgur.com/LLRqPgT.png)

+### Write short paragraphs

+Your tutorial should be structured in an easily consumable way.
+Paragraphs should be kept short and contain between one and three sentences.

+### Prefer bullet lists

+When you need to explain two or more related concepts, prefer to write them in a bullet list rather than in consecutive full sentences.
+This improves readability and _scannability_ of the whole tutorial.

+### Avoid passive voice

+Try to be clear _who_ or _what_ is performing a certain action.
+For example, write "The `QueryRenderer` composes the query at the root of the Relay container tree" instead of "The query is composed at the root of the Relay tree".